arnaucube/babyjubjub-rs/README.md

 Uses MiMC7 hash function: https://github.com/arnaucube/mimc-rs

 ## Warning
-Doing this in my free time to get familiar with Rust, do not use in production
+Doing this in my free time to get familiar with Rust, do not use in production.

 - [x] point addition
 - [x] point scalar multiplication